Photo:

 Arriving and parking at the drive-in

 At the entrance, show your ticket on your phone.
-Gates open at 7 or 8 p.m. (check the time when you purchase tickets online) and movies start at dusk, which is closer to 9 p.m. these days.
+Gates open at 8 p.m. and movies start at dusk, which is closer to 9 p.m. these days.
 Employees direct guests to park in different locations according to vehicle size.
 If you’re planning to meet up with another family, make sure you have similar-sized vehicles to be able to park next to each other.
 We met our friends at a nearby gas station and caravanned into the lot.
 We also made sure to arrive early so we’d have lots of time to visit and settle in before showtime.

 Each showing at the Skyline is a double feature.
-We watched “The Goonies” — an ’80s movie classic.
+One of the movies we watched “The Goonies” — an ’80s movie classic.

 The drive-in experience